 Degrees are granted three times in the academic year: December, May and August.
 One Commencement ceremony occurs in May, allowing all degree and certificate recipients to participate.

-- An undergraduate student who has already completed the Writing Portfolio requirement and who will, according to the Degree Audit process, complete remaining degree requirements by the end of a summer session in August (including, course, credit hour and all other undergraduate requirements) may apply for August graduation and participate in the preceding May Commencement ceremony.
+- An undergraduate student who will, according to the Degree Audit process, complete all degree requirements by the end of a summer session in August (including courses, credit hours and all other undergraduate requirements) may apply for August graduation and participate in the preceding May Commencement ceremony.
 The student’s name will be listed in the Commencement program alphabetically by program and called in normal rotation at Commencement.